 If the landlord/agent wonโt give you any information on the neighbors or the neighborhood, walk around and see if you canโt bump into any neighbors.
 The apartment itself might be great but the majority of us donโt want to sign a 12-month lease for an apartment located in a rough neighborhood or where your neighbors are too loud for your liking.
 After signing that lease thereโs not much you can do about it so be proactive.

 The lease might be one of the more important documents youโll ever read so make sure you read it thoroughly.
-Loopholes, clauses, and policies are listed on the lease and you want to make sure you agree on everything thatโs listed in the agreement before signing it.
+The lease lists clauses and outlines your responsibilities.
+It also outlines any protections, or lack of protections, you have as a tenant.
+Read each page, and take as much time as you need.
+If the agent or landlord pressures you to read faster, this may be a sign to walk away.
 A lease agreement can include many things, but normally there are certain things any lease agreement has in common, such as:

 - Rent: Make sure you read this part so you know what will happen if you happen to be late paying rent.
 Also, itโs smart to check if the landlord allows late payments.